microsoft/PowerApps-TestEngine/samples/copilotstudiokit/README.md

 ## Context

 This sample is an example of a "build from source" using the open source licensed version of Test Engine.
 Features in the the source code version can include feature not yet release as part of the ```pac test run`` command in the Power Platform Command line interface action.

+## Security

+We you look at running this sample in your environment consider the following:

+- Multi Factor Authentication Requirements - The initial run is likely to need an interactive logic to obtain the single sign on cookies
+- Conditional Access polices - The policies could mandate specific supported browser types and Machine Device Management policies

+This sample assume the following:

+- Browser type will be Microsoft Edge
+- If conditional access policies require work profile you will switch to the edge work profile to obtain the single sign on cookies
+- You may need to change you config.json to set "useStaticContext": true for the login as in private browser login may not be supported by your organizations conditional access policies